Carlosmcoelho/hicarlos.com/content/work.md

  - Act as point of contact for business management and escalation of issues;
  - Liaise with support teams and vendors for knowledge transfer and ensuring a standard model of support is implemented;
  - Documentation (SOP) and preparing required reports;
- - Perform L2 support, remote desktop support (Windows and Mac).
+ - Perform L2 support, remote desktop support (Windows and Mac);

-**Achievements:** *Extraordinary level of support during the project reorganisation and constant actions towards improvements.
-Resulted the continuation of the business operation and business growth.*
+ - Conducting recruitment interviews for customer support representatives.

+**Achievements:** *Implementation of CSAT and new system to monitor productivity.
+The outcomes were 7 percentage point increase in CSAT and 22% more in productivity.*
 ___

 October 2016 – December 2016 –  **IT Specialist** – HCL Technologies, Poland